dujingning/inicpp/README.md

-### 一、Project
+### Ⅰ、Project
 You can see the project at [https://github.com/dujingning/inicpp.git](https://github.com/dujingning/inicpp.git) or [https://gitee.com/dujingning/inicpp](https://gitee.com/dujingning/inicpp).

 ---

-### 二、Description
+### Ⅱ、Description

 The INI header-only library for Modern C++ supports reading and writing, even writing comments.
-It is easy to use and can help simplify the process of working with INI files.（现代 C++ 的 INI header-only 库支持读写，支持写注释，易于使用。）
+It is easy to use and can help simplify the process of working with INI files.

 ---
-### 三、Usage
+### Ⅲ、Usage

 simple to use with C++11 or latter